 Clinical Associate Professor

-PhD College of Nursing Medical University of South Carolina, Charleston SC
+PhD College of Nursing Medical Univ. of South Carolina, Charleston, SC

 MS Nursing Boston College, Boston, Mass

-BSN Thomas Jefferson School of Allied Health Sciences, Phila, PA
+BSN Thomas Jefferson School of Allied Health Sciences, Philadelphia, PA

 NCC Certified NNP-BC

 Work and Education